LegReq/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 21.
 Aggregate & Request Signal Confirmation (Aggregator) {.unnumbered}

-Once the ::Beacon Aggregator:: has received responses to an update opportunity from all ::Beacon Participants:: in the Cohort they can proceed to aggregate the updates into a unsigned ::Beacon Signal::.
+Once the ::Beacon Aggregator:: has received responses to an update opportunity from all ::Beacon Participants:: in the ::Beacon Cohort:: they can proceed to aggregate the update announcements into a unsigned ::Beacon Signal::.
 They then send this signal, along with the information required to confirm its construction, to each of the participants.
 Additionally, aggregators aggregate the MuSig2 nonces from each Beacon Participant following the nonce aggregation algorithm in [BIP327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki).